DimensionDataResearch/glider-gun-v2/docs/development/design-notes.md

 Remote nodes are linux appliances (VMs, most likely) that are configured using an Ansible playbook (to install / configure the required components).

-They run Linux with Docker; all required services (e.g. Glider Gun Remote, Vault) are run as Docker containers.
+They run Linux with Docker and Kubernetes; all required services (e.g. Glider Gun Remote, Vault) are run inside Kubernetes.

-We could use a deployment template to deploy remote nodes :-)
+We could use a deployment template to deploy remote nodes (yo, dawg).

 ### Cluster-to-remote-node communications